jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 **Signature of statements by assumed name**

 ### 120 Persons who may sign statements by assumed name
-(1) A deposition or other written statement of evidence given by an undercover police officer may be given and signed in the name by which the officer was known during the relevant investigation.
+(1) A deposition or other written statement of evidence given by an undercover constable may be given and signed in the name by which the officer was known during the relevant investigation.
 (2) A deposition or other written statement given by a witness who is the subject of an application for an anonymity order made under section 112, or who is the subject of an anonymity order made under section 110 or 112, may be given and signed by the witness using the term witness followed by an initial or mark.
 (3) This section overrides any contrary provision in this Act or any other enactment.